oadultradeepfield/generalized-n-body-simulation/README.md

   cd n-body-simulation
   ```

-- (C++) Create a build directory, generate the Makefile with CMake, and build the project:
+- Create a build directory, generate the Makefile with CMake, and build the project:

   ```bash
   mkdir build